yaurora/cups-google-airprint/README.md

 # cups-google-airprint
-cups with google cloud print support, with HP and many other printers drivers supported.
+CUPS with Google Cloud Print support, supports HP and many other printers.
-Base image is phusion/baseimage:master branch.
+Docker image is based on phusion/baseimage:master branch.

 # Deployment